What Anglo Pacific does:

 How is it doing:

-After an investment review in February, Anglo Pacific decided it will not invest in any more thermal coal projects to focus on commodities that support a more sustainable world.
+In an investment review in early 2020, Anglo decided it will not invest in any more thermal coal projects to focus on commodities that support a more sustainable world.

 - Started a £5mln share buy-back programme in September